Chapter 2: How to Market Your Product to Retailers

 Brand affinity is the connection your audience feels with your brand, usually resulting from a sense of shared values.
 It’s worth building brand affinity because it leads to customer loyalty.
 When customers feel connected to a brand, they are more likely to stick with the brand regardless of pricing or competition.

-How does brand affinity relate to big box stores?
+How does brand affinity relate to big-box stores?
 By building brand affinity, you can prove to retailers you have plenty of fans who demand your product.
-If a buyer visits your website or social media account, for example, and finds a community of people who are eager to buy your products, they’ll see more reason to sell your merchandise in their store.
+If a buyer visits your website or social media account, for example, and finds a community of people who are eager to buy your products, they’ll see more reason to market your merchandise in their store.

 There are several ways to build brand affinity.
 Here are some tips:

 • Know your brand personality: Your brand’s personality is what makes it relatable to your customers.
-There are five dimensions of brand personality: sincerity, excitement, competence, sophistication and ruggedness.
+There are several dimensions of brand personality, including sincerity, excitement, competence, sophistication and ruggedness.
 You’ll need to know and develop your brand personality to increase brand affinity.

 • Know your customers: It’s essential to understand as much as you can about your customers.
 The more you know, the easier it’ll be to tailor your brand to suit their values and lifestyles.
 You can use social media data, surveys, interviews and anything else that’ll help you understand what your audience cares about and how they spend their time.